Matthew and Son (film): Production

 The film was one of several projects Paul Cronin made when at Channel Ten, and was done for Johnny Young's company.
 Cronin:

 It was based on the life of Dr John Birrell, the police surgeon, who was instrumental in the .05 and seatbelt legislation.
-A fascinating man - I met him, and he was a great character to play.
-Ten Brisbane, Ten Melbourne and Ten Adelaide committed to a series - they had a 7:30 timeslot allocated for it and all - and the only fly in the ointment was Ten Sydney.
+A fascinating man – I met him, and he was a great character to play.
+Ten Brisbane, Ten Melbourne and Ten Adelaide committed to a series – they had a 7:30 timeslot allocated for it and all – and the only fly in the ointment was Ten Sydney.
 They would not commit.
 The telemovie rated well when it did go to air.
 It was a very, very well constructed show, but Johnny's company collapsed after that, and I left channel Ten.

+The cast includes Cronin as Matthew Caine, Paula Duncan as social worker Barbara Dean, Darius Perkins as Matthew's son Stephen, and Nicole Kidman as Stephen's friend Bridgette Elliot.